kanchukaitis/vsm/README.md

 Anchukaitis, K.J., M.N.
 Evans, M. K. Hughes, and E. Vaganov, An interpreted language implementation of the Vaganov-Shashkin tree-ring proxy system model, submitted to *Dendrochronologia*, 2019

-A preprint is available at EarthaArXiv.
+A preprint will be available at EartharXiv.

 Please inform Kevin Anchukaitis if you identify any bugs.